-Here’s another reason not to believe the Hill Cumorah in Palmyra is “the” Hill Cumorah of the Book of Mormon.
-According to a number of witnesses, there is a cave in Palmyra in the which many other records are or were stored.
-Such accounts fly in the face of a “second” Cumorah somewhere in Mesoamerica, thus Tvedtnes discounts any possibility of a cave in Palmyra this way:
+According to John A. Tvedtnes, here’s another reason why not to believe the Hill Cumorah in Palmyra is “the” Hill Cumorah of the Book of Mormon.
+However, according to a number of witnesses, there IS a cave in Palmyra in which many records were stored.

 The operative word is “geologically” which does not preclude one being “man-made.”
 In fact, it was well known that caves existed in Palmyra: